England's Everest (1904 - 1933)

 Some of the most established record holders failed at their first attempt and Bob Graham was no different.
-In 1931, Graham did not succeed to extend Thomas’s record.
-All we know is summarised by Bill Smith: “A combination of inclement weather and a resultant navigational error brought it to an untimely end.” [id018]
+In 1931, Graham set out to beat Thomas's record - but he did not succeed.
+All we know is summarised by Bill Smith: “A combination of inclement weather and a resultant navigational error brought it to an untimely end” [id018].

-There is some suggestion that Graham had originally aimed for 41 peaks, but then added a further fell in 1932 to reflect the fact he was one year older.
+There is some suggestion that Graham had originally aimed for 41 peaks, going on to add a further fell in 1932 to reflect the fact he was one year older.
 This feels unlikely for a number of reasons.
 First, Graham was 43 when he did his round in 1932, not 42.
-Second, Great Calva (the supposed additional fell) was in fact added to the round by Eustace Thomas in 1922.
+Second, Great Calva (the supposed additional fell) was in fact added to the Fell Record by Eustace Thomas in 1922.
 Third, Spencer Chapman went for a round of 42 fells in the month before Bob Graham’s round, suggesting a route of 42 was already sketched out.

 However, it is plausible that the 1931 round of 42 fells was made to match his age at the time – 42.
-This might explain why some of the rather less impressive fells were included, such as Hanging Knotts, Looking Stead and High Snab.
+This might explain why some of the rather less impressive fells were included, such as Hanging Knotts, Thunacar Knott and High Snab.

 FREDDY SPENCER CHAPMAN [end21]